-A day in Coventry should include a Tour of the Transport Museum and a visit to the archives, held at the History Centre of the Herbert Museum, just a few minutes walk away, a route which takes in the sights of both the Cathedral and the University.
+A day in Coventry should include a Tour of the Transport Museum and a visit to the rest of the archives, held at the History Centre of the Herbert Museum, just a few minutes walk away, a route which takes in the sights of both the Cathedral and the University.

 City centre maps are available in all the museums and on the websites.
 Parking in the city is difficult and a visit to the various websites will give you up to date information.
 We opted for Park and Ride starting from the Memorial Park on Kenilworth Road, postcode CV3 6PT which is easy to find, well signed with a huge 400 space car park.
 The bus arrived within no time and flashing a bus pass, or £2.50 as applicable, got us into the city in minutes.